-Restaurateurs are experts at developing creative concepts, serving delicious food, and creating fantastic guest experiences.
-Most restaurant owners are not experts at building user-friendly websites.
-If your restaurant is adopting digital ordering and off-premise, it’s more important than ever that your website is well-optimized, making it easy for guests to discover your restaurant online and find exactly what they’re looking for.
+As your restaurant perfects your digital ordering and takeout and delivery offerings, it’s more important than ever that your restaurant website is well-optimized, making it easy for guests to discover your restaurant online and find exactly what they’re looking for.
 Your website is the foundation of your restaurant marketing strategy.

 Restaurant owners now have a unique opportunity to tailor their guests’ experiences, both online and in-person, to build loyalty and turn casual guests into consistent regulars.
-With 89% of diners researching restaurants online before visiting in-person, your website is often the platform for your guests' first interaction with your business.
+With 89% of diners researching restaurants online before visiting in-person, your website is the platform for your guests' first interaction with your business.

 Restaurant Website Checklist